View organization activity

 3. Review the following plots:

-* **Total active users**: unique active users during the selected period (defaults to 3 months).
+* **Total active users**: Unique active users during the selected period (defaults to 3 months).

-* **Users active over time**: fluctuation of active users over the period (defaults to 6 months).
+* **Users active over time**: Fluctuation of active users over the period (defaults to 6 months).
 Hover over a point to see the exact count on that date.

 To change the reporting period, use the drop-down above a plot.
 Options are **Last 30 days**, **Last 3 months**, **Last 6 months**, **Last 12 months**, and **All time**.